based on 7 nights

 Impressive sculptures and art collection and a distinct St Lucian edge

-Call us on (858) 523-9000 to start planning your vacation to Anse Chastanet
+To start planning your vacation to Anse Chastanet

-Located near the small picturesque town of Soufriere in the south of St Lucia, Anse Chastanet is a romantic hideaway close to St Lucia’s famous Piton Mountains.
+Located near the small picturesque town of Soufrière in the south of St Lucia, Anse Chastanet is a romantic hideaway close to St Lucia’s famous Piton Mountains.
 Anse Chastanet has 49 individually designed rooms scattered about the lush hillside or on the beach front, many with stunning views of the Piton Mountains.
 All of the rooms are furnished with local hardwoods and have been designed to blend harmoniously with the environment.

 Anse Chastanet offers five dining options; the Tree House for fine Caribbean cuisine, Emeralds which serves delicious vegetarian cuisine, Piti Piton, the Jungle Grill and Trou au Diable located right on the beach.